Speldosa/Speldosa.github.io/about/cv.md

 # Skills
 * Languages: Fluent in Swedish (native language); Fluent in English; Rudimentary knowledge of German.
-* Programming: Frequent user of HTML, CSS, JavaScript, PHP, R, Python, and LaTeX.
+* Programming: Knowledge in R, Python, LaTeX, HTML, CSS, JavaScript, PHP, and SQL.

 <div class="article_back_bottom"><a href="/about/">&#8676; Go back</a></div>